Thomas Rowe (Catherine Hayes building)

 John Horbury Hunt (Medical Superintendents building)

-Celebrating 160 years of care in 2018, the Prince of Wales Hospital in Randwick began life in 1858 as the Asylum for Destitute Children, before being converted to a military hospital during World War I, and renamed the Prince of Wales Hospital in 1920.
+Celebrating over 160 years of care, the Prince of Wales Hospital in Randwick began life in 1858 as the Asylum for Destitute Children, before being converted to a military hospital during World War I, and renamed the Prince of Wales Hospital in 1920.

 The original building was designed by NSW Colonial Architect Edmund Blacket.
 Its foundation stone was laid by Governor Denison in 1856, following a bequest from Dr Alexander Cuthill that enabled construction to start.
 Although it was dedicated as the Prince of Wales Asylum, it was never called by that name.
 It would serve as the 4th Military General Hospital during World War I, and afterwards as a rehabilitation hospital for returning servicemen.
 In 1953 it became a state hospital, and then a teaching hospital in 1962, being incrementally added to over the decades.